Byzantine–Sasanian War of 602–628: Composition of the armies and strategy

 The elite cavalry corps of the Persians was the Aswaran.
 The lance (kontos) was probably its preferred weapon, having the power to skewer two men simultaneously.
 Its horses along with their riders were covered in lamellar armor to protect them from enemy archers.

 According to Maurice's Strategikon, a manual of war, the Persians made heavy use of archers that were the most "rapid, although not powerful archery" of all warlike nations, and they avoided weather that hampered their bows.
 It claims that they deployed so that their formation was equal in strength in the center and the flanks.
 They also apparently neutralized the charge of Roman lancers by using rough terrain since the latter preferred to avoid hand-to-hand combat.
 Thus, the Strategikon advised fighting on level terrain with rapid charges to avoid the Persian arrows.
 They were seen as skilled in laying siege and liked to "achieve their results by planning and generalship".

 The most important arm of the Byzantine army was its cataphract cavalry, which became a symbol of Byzantium.
 They wore chain mail, had heavily armored horses, and used lances as their primary weapon.
 They had small shields mounted on their arms, could also use bows, and carried a broadsword and an axe.
-Heavy Byzantine infantry, or skoutatoi, carried large oval shields and wore lamellar or mail armor.
+Heavy Byzantine infantry, Skoutatoi carried large oval shields and wore lamellar or mail armor.
 They carried many weapons against enemy cavalry such as spears to ward off cavalry and axes to cut the legs off of horses.
 Light Byzantine infantry, or psiloi, primarily used bows and wore only leather armor.
 Byzantine infantry played a key role in stabilizing battle lines against enemy cavalry and also as an anchor to launch friendly cavalry attacks.
 According to Richard A. Gabriel, the Byzantine heavy infantry "combined the best capabilities of the Roman legion with the old Greek phalanx".